solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ![](media/2020-03-26-15-41-42.png)

-### Summary
+## Summary

-At this point, you have simulated the legacy application running on-premises.
-You are ready to start the migration process.
-Now, the Azure target environment will need to be created.
+At this point, you have simulated the legacy application running on-premises and the migration process can start .
+The Azure target environment will need to be created.
+The next section of this document will guide you through these steps.

-## Create and configure your Azure resources
+## Migrating to the Cloud

 Once you have tested the sample application locally, you will need to set up the Azure resources.
 You will need to switch to the **conferencedemo-azure-psql** project.

-### Run the ARM template
+### Create and configure your Azure resources - Run the ARM template

 Navigate to the arm-template in the Git repo.
 Select the **Deploy to Azure** button.